interbit/docs-interbit/specs/Spec_FAQ.md

-## Sprcification Writing FAQ
+## Specification Writing FAQ

 For collecting questions and feedback about FAQ.

 If the question is specific, please include a hyperlink to the Spec in question.

 The goal is to incorporate answers to these questions into the [Spec Format](https://github.com/interbit/docs-interbit/blob/specs/specs/format.md).

 ### Questions

+1. Who is the intended audience for Vancouver's specs?
+Specifically, what types of developers are we writing for (e.g. back end, front end, React/Redux specialists)?

+1. What is the scope of things we are writing specs for?
+E.g. covenants, React components, CSS.